gabors-data-analysis/da-coding-rstats/lecture08-conditionals/README.md

 # Lecture 08: Conditional Programming in R
-*Coding course to complete Data Analysis in R*

 This lecture introduces students to conditional programming with `if-else` statements.
-It covers the essentials as well as logical operations with vectors.
+It covers the essentials as well as logical operations with vectors, creating new variables with conditionals and some extra material.

 ## Learning outcomes